-A telephone listing or other public listing within the state for the company or for an employee or representative of the company in such capacity or other indications through advertising or business literature that the company or its employee or representative can be contacted at a specific address within the state shall normally be determined as the company maintaining within this state an office or place of business attributable to the company or to its employee or representative in a representative capacity.
+A telephone listing or other public listing within the state for the company or for an employee or representative of the company in such capacity or other indications through advertising or business literature that the company or its employee or representative can be contacted at a specific address within the state shall normally will be determined as the company maintaining within this state an office or place of business attributable to the company or to its employee or representative in a representative capacity.
 However, the normal distribution and use of business cards and stationery identifying the employee's or representative's name, address, telephone and fax numbers and affiliation with the company shall not, by itself, be considered as advertising or otherwise publicly attributing an office to the company or its employee or representative.

-The maintenance of any office or other place of business in this state that does not strictly qualify as an "in-home" office as described above shall, by itself, cause the loss of protection under this Statement.
+The maintenance of any office or other place of business in this state that does not strictly qualify as an "in-home" office as described above-shall_will, by itself, cause the loss of protection under this Statement.

-For the purpose of this subsection it is not relevant whether the company pays directly, indirectly, or not at all for the cost of maintaining such inhome office.
+For the purpose of this subsection it is not relevant whether the company pays directly, indirectly, or not at all for the cost of maintaining-such an in-home office.

 - 19. Entering into franchising or licensing agreements; selling or otherwise disposing of franchises and licenses; or selling or otherwise transferring tangible personal property pursuant to such franchise or license by the franchisor or licensor to its franchisee or licensee within the state. - 20.
-[RESERVED.] - 21.
-Conducting any activity not listed in paragraph IV.B. below which is not entirely ancillary to requests for orders, even if such activity helps to increase purchases.
+[RESERVED.]
+Activities performed by an employee who telecommutes on a regular basis from within the state unless the activities constitute the solicitation of orders for tangible personal property or are entirely ancillary to such solicitation. - 21.
+Conducting any activity not listed in paragraph IV.B. below which is not entirely ancillary to requests for orders, even if such the activity helps to increase purchases.

-B. PROTECTED ACTIVITIES :
+B. PROTECTED ACTIVITIES:

-The following in-state activities will not cause the loss of protection for otherwise protected sales:
+The following in-state activities will not cause sellers to lose their immunity under the Public Law the loss of protection for otherwise protected sales: